-In this summer marketing guide, we’ll cover six different ways that you can increase summer seasonal sales.
+In this summer marketing guide, we’ll cover six different ways that you can increase seasonal sales.

 We’ll start with the obvious.
 Major sales dates should be a focus throughout the year but especially during the summer.
 Here are the four holidays that you should focus on with your summer marketing strategy.

 Father’s Day – June 18

-This is an example of excellent seasonal messaging by Libratone.
-Their pop-up promotion displays contextual messaging to the time of year along with information on special pricing.
+Here’s an example of excellent seasonal messaging by Libratone.
+This pop-up promotion displays contextual messaging to the time of year along with information on special pricing.

 Independence Day (USA) – July 4